quercus-glauca/hello-world/README.md

 # hello-world
+The Hello World project is a time-honored tradition in computer programming.
-A place where to store ideas, resources, or even share and discuss things with others
+This particular one will be used as a place to store ideas, resources or even share and discuss things with others.